kadirahq/kadiradb/README.md

-# KadiraDB Metrics
+# KadiraDB

-KadiraDB Metrics is a time-series database designed for storing real-time metrics.
+KadiraDB is a time-series database designed for storing real-time metrics.